ministryofjustice/security-guidance/docs/user-guide.md

 ## Asking for help

-If you need help dealing with a cyber security task or problem, send an email to: [security@justice.gov.uk](mailto:security@justice.gov.uk)
+If you need help dealing with a cyber security task or problem, send an email to:

 Some requests are better handled by other teams.
-For urgent matters such as incidents, or to get help about physical or personnel security, contact [security@justice.gov.uk](mailto:security@justice.gov.uk).
-For help with data protection, contact [DataProtection@justice.gov.uk](mailto:DataProtection@justice.gov.uk).
+For urgent matters such as incidents, or to get help about physical or personnel security, contact .
+For help with data protection, contact .

 The security team keep an eye open for email requests.
 Normally, you'll get an acknowledgement or more detailed reply within two working days.